How To Paint House Numbers On A Sidewalk Curb

 Once you finish painting the numbers, you can begin to remove each layer of masking until everything has been removed.
 Your curb number is basically done.
 Once everything has been removed, you can touch up the background or the numbers by spraying a little bit of paint into the cap of the spray paint and using a hobby brush to touch it up.
-You'll need paint thinner and a rag to clean your brush.

 Now you're done!

 In my experience (and I've painted a lot of curbs) address numbers painted this way will last between about 4 and 6 years.
 You can add a year or more to that with a clear finish coat.